 Notes & Tips

 That being said, NO PRESSURE!
-It’ll still be great (and completely addicting) even if you don’t use fresh.
+It'll still be great (and completely addicting) even if you use already ground nutmeg.

 Baking the caramel corn is what makes it crunchy.
 It crisps it up so it's not sticky and stays fresh longer.
 Note, it will become a bit crunchier after it has completely cooled.

 If your caramel corn somehow got too much moisture in it, it may be chewy.
 Spread it out on a pan and bake it again on a low temperature for 15 minutes.
 Then let it cool.

 Baking soda causes the caramel sauce to foam up which aerates it and gives it a nice crisp texture, and not too hard.

 - Eggnog French Toast with Cranberry Syrup

 - Caramel Pecan Cheesecake Pie